-Team coaches, prepare your team to participate in the National Semi-Finals on April 26, 2016
+Team coaches, prepare your team to participate in the National Semi-Finals on April 24, 2018

-- Submit the Team Coach Registration Form and Student Registration Form at www.councilforeconed.org/econchallenge. - Coordinate, with your school principal, the use of a room at the winning teams' school and identify a proctor to administer Semi-Final. - Notify the students of the time and location on April 26, 2016 that their team will take the Semi-Finals.
+- Submit the Team Coach Registration Form and Student Registration Form at www.councilforeconed.org/econchallenge.
+Coordinate, with your school principal, the use of a room at the winning teams' school and identify a proctor to administer Semi-Final. - Notify the students of the time and location on April 24, 2018 that their team will take the Semi-Finals.
 Ask them to bring a pencil.

-TOP 4 F ROM SEMI-FINALS ADVANCE TO FINALS
+TOP 8 FROM SEMI-FINALS ADVANCE TO FINALS

-The top 4 scoring teams of the National Semi-Finals receive an all-expenses paid trip to New York City to compete in the Finals of the National Economics ChallengeSM (May 20 - 23, 2016).
+The top 8 scoring teams of the National Semi-Finals will be invited to New York City to compete in the Finals of the National Economics Challenge[TM] (May 19 - 21, 2018).